This article was last updated on April 21, 2023.

 - Communicate, educate and raise awareness.
-Providing communications and increasing awareness is mentioned most often as a way carriers and administrators can help manage behavioral health claims.
+Providing communications and increasing awareness is mentioned most often as a way carriers and administrators can help manage mental health claims.

 - Promote the efficiency of telehealth.
-Despite connectivity and access issues acting as barriers for some, many employers believe telehealth will be a viable option for behavioral health well into the future.
+Despite connectivity and access issues acting as barriers for some, many employers believe telehealth will be a viable option for mental health well into the future.

 - Have an Employee Assistance Program (EAP)?
 Use it!
 EAPs can become a default solution for addressing employees' challenges, especially when employers either don't have, or aren't sure they have, a mental health option.